our methodology

 Sourcing

-We designed and developed our own consumer-facing data pipeline, 16 taste types & 8 foodie personalities, together with our 3rd party qualitative research partners, we collect structured first-party sensory data at scale to train our AI consumers.
-By combining gamified incentives, community engagement, and IP-driven avatars, we enable users to discover and own their foodie prodile, while contributing high-quality, self-reported data.
-With every report is delivered back to the user, all data is collected with explicit consent and handled in a privacy-first environment to ensure both compliance and trust.
+We designed and built our own consumer-facing data pipeline around the 16 Taste Types, the 8 Foodie Personalities, and the Food Memory Interview, collecting structured first-party sensory data at scale to train our AI consumers.
+Gamified incentives, community engagement, and IP-driven avatars let users discover and own their foodie profiles while contributing high-quality, self-reported data.
+Every report is delivered back to the user, and all data is collected with explicit consent and handled in a privacy-first environment for compliance and trust.

 02